deorder/gentoo-crossdev-tools/README.md

 chroot /usr/armv7a-rpi2s-linux-gnueabihf /bin/bash
 ```

-Alternatively you can use proot (requires qemu and the user emulation binaries, see below):
+or alternatively you can use proot (requires qemu and the user emulation binaries, see below):
 ```
 PROOT_NO_SECCOMP=1 proot -S /usr/armv7a-rpi2s-linux-gnueabihf -b $(portageq get_repo_path / gentoo) -q qemu-arm
 ```
+If possible use `proot` instead of `chroot`.

 ## Example: Building a 64-bit stage3 for the RPi 3 with musl